Changepoint Detection: An Analysis of the Central England Temperature Series: Comments, Conclusions, and Discussion

-A residual analysis was conducted to ensure that the underlying assumptions of the model were met.
-With the CET series, residuals of the trend shifts were judged to be uncorrelated (white noise).
+Residual analyses were conducted to ensure that the underlying assumptions of the model were met.
+With the CET series, residuals of the trend shift model fit were judged to be uncorrelated (white noise).
 However, climate time series often exhibit autocorrelation that should be taken into account.
 We stress the importance of verifying the underlying assumptions in any changepoint model.
 Indeed, neglecting positive autocorrelation raises the risk of detecting spurious shifts.
-Also, the series' autocorrelation may be more complex than AR(1) and may itself contain shifts \citep{Beaulieu_2012_PTRS, Beaulieu_Killick_2018}.
+Also, the series' autocorrelation may be more complex than an AR(1) process and may itself contain shifts \citep{Beaulieu_2012_PTRS, Beaulieu_Killick_2018}.
 Some climate series may also contain long-memory autocorrelations \citep{Vyushin_al_2012}.
-An additional challenge lies with the ambiguity between long-memory and changepoint models as both features can yield ``similar looking" series.
+An additional challenge lies with the ambiguity between long-memory and changepoint models: both features can produce series with similar run structures.
 Because of this, a long-memory model was included as part of our comparison.
 We found that the CET time series is best represented by a multiple trend shift changepoint structure and not a long-memory model.
-Such a comparison is not possible for all climate series since lengthy records are required to analyze any long-memory series \citep{Beaulieu_al_2020}.
+Such a comparison is not possible for all climate series since lengthy records are required to analyze long-memory series \citep{Beaulieu_al_2020}.
 The CET time series, which is the longest publicly available surface temperature series, enables this comparison.
+Other assumptions that were made include constant variance temperatures and normally distributed observations.
+Both assumptions cannot be rejected in any models fitted (Tables \ref{tab:mod_fitting_result}-\ref{tab:Truncatedmod_fitting_result}).